GokulBakkiyarasu/QuizGame/README.md

 Project Structure

-    main.py - the main Python script for the Quiz Game. question.py - contains the Question class, which represents a single question and its options. quiz.py - contains the Quiz class, which represents the game and its behavior.
+    main.py - the main Python script for the Quiz Game. data.py - contains a list of questions question.py - contains the Question class, which represents a single question and its options. quizbrain.py - contains the Quiz class, which represents the game and its behavior.

 Contributing